nomic-ai/gpt4all/gpt4all-api/README.md

 ## Tutorial

-Following tutorial assumes that you are checked out this repo and cd into it.
+The following tutorial assumes that you have checked out this repo and cd'd into it.

 ### Starting the app

-`cwd: gpt4all/gpt4all-api`
+`working directory: gpt4all/gpt4all-api`

 First build the FastAPI docker image.
 You only have to do this on initial build or when you add new dependencies to the requirements.txt file:
 ```bash